totalspectrum/spin2cpp/doc/basic.md

 ```
 If the prompt string is separated from the variables by a semicolon `;` rather than a comma, then `"? "` is automatically appended to the prompt.

-### INPUT (pins)
+#### Used for accessing pins

-A pseudo-array of bits representing the state of input pins.
+`input` may also be used to refer to a pseudo-array of bits representing the state of input pins.
 On the Propeller 1 this is the 32 bit INA register, but on Propeller 2 it is 64 bits.

-Bits in `input` may be read with an array-like syntax:
+Bits in the `input` array may be read with an array-like syntax:
 ```
    x = input(0)    ' read pin 0
    y = input(4,2)  ' read pins 4,3,2